arctern-io/arctern-bootcamp/nytaxi_en/README.md

 nyc_distance.index=in_nyc_df.index
 nyc_distance.describe()
 ```
-The linear distance of the taxi is described as:
+The straight-line distance summary for all the trips:

 ```